This Week in Petroleum History, January 15 to January 21

 January 18, 1919 – Texas Church rejects drilling in Cemetery

-Although World War I had ended two months earlier, oil production for the war effort continued to soar in North Texas.
-Reporting on the growing number of booming oilfields in Eastland County (see Roaring Ranger wins WWI), the New York Times briefly noted that speculators had offered $100 million for rights to drill on the Merriman Baptist Church cemetery grounds – but they could not persuade the congregation to disturb interred church members.
+Although World War I had ended two months earlier, oil production for the war effort continued to expand in North Texas.
+Reporting on the growing number of booming oilfields in Eastland County (see Roaring Ranger wins WWI), the New York Times noted that speculators had offered $100 million for rights to drill on the Merriman Baptist Church cemetery grounds – but they could not persuade the congregation to disturb interred church members.

 Posted on a barbed-wire fence surrounding the cemetery amidst producing oil wells in the distance, a sign proclaimed, “Respect the Dead,” and the membership did.
 Today, the old cemetery and a new church are on FM 246, about three miles south of Ranger.